 These options are all available on Facebook targeting options to be explored for both Facebook Ads and Instagram Ads for effective campaigns.

 Affinity audiences targeting

-This targeting option has been used by marketers to target people or a group of audience that has shown interest in specific topics.
+This targeting option has been used by marketers to target people or a group of audiences that have shown interest in specific topics.
 It’s used in Google ads mostly on display advertising campaigns.

-Google determine these set of audience based on their online behaviour such as frequent visits to specific websites, search history among other related activity.
+Google determines this set of audiences based on their online behavior such as frequent visits to specific websites and search history among other related activities.

 Remarketing audience targeting